 That’s where evaluation research comes in.
-Throughout the whole process it helps to access the product at its different stages, make informed design decisions and ensure that the product will be helpful and appealing for the future users.
+Throughout the whole process, it helps to access the product at its different stages, make informed design decisions and ensure that the product will be helpful and appealing for future users.

 But where to start your research and how?
 Let’s take a look at everything you need to figure out in order to plan an evaluation research study.

 Define a clear goal for your study.
 Why are you conducting this research and what do you expect to find out?
 Setting a clear goal will make it easier to later evaluate the outcome of the study and analyze the results.

 Stay away from vague statements and try to be specific.

 There are a lot of evaluation research methods you can choose from when preparing for your study.
 It all depends on your goals and the budget available for the research.